flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_readers/README.md

 Executing the `assign-readers` gear ensures that each reader specified

 * is a Flywheel user
-* has *read-write* permissions to the "Readers" group.
 * has a reader-project created in the "Readers" group.
 * has **max_cases** set according to the reader's entry.
 If the reader has an existing **max_cases** setting, this is resolved by:
   * If the current **max_cases** value is less than the proposed **max_cases**, update to the proposed **max_cases** value